When you buy through our links, we may earn an affiliate commission. Learn more »

 Kitchenaid K150 is notably cheaper because its motor base is made of plastic instead of die-cast metal.
 It also has fewer speed levels, 3 vs. 5, and a less powerful motor.
 And lastly, it doesn’t have any preprogrammed blending functions.

 Without all of those features, I can only see the K150 as an entry-level blender.
-Well I guess, the brand is trying to offer something affordable that would directly compete with cheaper products.
+Well I guess, the brand is trying to offer something affordable that would directly compete with cheaper blenders.

 By the way, the K150 blender has a bundle that ships with two personal cups.
 It’s a great deal, IMHO.